 Who Is Andrew Cuomo?

 Andrew Cuomo is the 56th governor of New York, serving since 2011.
 Prior to his role as governor, Cuomo served as secretary of the U.S. Department of Housing and Urban Development (1997-2001) under President Bill Clinton.
 In 2007 he became New York State's attorney general, working alongside former Governor Eliot Spitzer.
 Cuomo is the son of former New York Governor Mario Cuomo and the older brother of news anchor Chris Cuomo.
 Since taking over the New York governorship, he has become known for focusing on LGBT rights, including marriage equality; women's rights; and economic stimulus in New York State.
+On August 10, 2021, Cuomo announced that he will resign as governor of New York.

 Andrew Mark Cuomo was born in New York City on December 6, 1957, to mother Matilda Raffa Cuomo and father Mario Cuomo, former governor of New York and the son of Italian immigrants.
 After graduating from Archbishop Molloy High School in 1975, Andrew Cuomo enrolled at Fordham University, graduating with his bachelor's degree in 1979.
 He went on to attend Albany Law School, where he received his Juris Doctorate degree in 1982.